ByronHawksmith/byronhawksmith.github.io/_posts/2025-01-13-confronting-the-darkness.md

 What sets Christianity apart is its unrelenting honesty about the human condition.
 It doesn’t sugarcoat our flaws or pretend that life is easy.
 It acknowledges the reality of sin and the profound ways it grips us.
 But it also offers a way out.

 In scripture, we see the full range of human fallibility laid bare.
 The fall of mankind from Eden illustrates our tendency to rebel, to grasp for control, and to lose our way.
 Cain’s murder of his brother Abel shows us the devastating consequences of unchecked envy, anger, and pride—how sin can turn us against even those closest to us.
-The fall of Lucifer reveals the dangers of hubris, and the story of Job exposes the inevitability of suffering in a broken world.
+The fall of Lucifer reveals the dangers of hubris, and the story of Job exposes the inevitability of suffering in a broken world and the impermanence of all worldly things.

 And then there is Christ.
 In Him, we find the antidote to it all.
 He does not deny the darkness in us; He confronts it head-on.
 He endured unimaginable suffering, not to condemn us but to save us.
 He took the weight of our sins upon Himself so that we could find freedom.
 He transforms the worst of humanity—betrayal, cruelty, and violence—into a path to redemption.